310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 Ahh, man… If only I were lazing around at home, it would’ve been way more relaxing… But I can’t say that now that I’m up on the stage…

-Besides, no one’ll notice shooting stars if they don’t shine… And it'd be kinda sad, and maybe lonely...
+Besides, no one’ll notice shooting stars if they don’t shine… And it'd be kinda sad, and maybe lonely…

 That’s why I’ll do my best, at least once in a while…♪
 {% endbubble %}